 Mission & Service

 Palliative Care is a special type of care designed for those who are chronically ill and individuals dealing with multiple illnesses.
 We work to maximize a patient's comfort while minimizing symptoms of an incurable, progressive disease or diseases.
-You do not have to be terminally ill to receive Palliative Care.

 The goal of palliative care is to help individuals maintain their routines and day-to-day life as much as possible.
 Palliative care is often referred to as "comfort care" because of its attention to improving the patient's quality of life and relieving suffering.
 Unlike hospice care, a patient can still seek curative treatments when he or she is enrolled in the Palliative Care Services care program.
 Our parent company, Hospice of Chattanooga, offers hospice services for patients with a prognosis of six months or less.